Art-Sells/Arells/Build-Notes.md

     Powered by (Vavity (V))

 ### Metatags/ Description (all pages.tsx & components)
-- Alter: Descriptions & BannerImages
+- Alter: Descriptions & BannerImages (make [}{] images for promotions), add same color scheme on top behind logos.
 - - If bear markets never existed (Bitcoin/Ethereum - If bear markets never existed)
 - Refactor (optimize with Cursor) Meta-tags {show AI and ask it why it displays home page ps and not meta tags}?
 - - (with vavity.info) Submit to Google Search Console: Submit your sitemap and request indexing